Bian-Sh/TinyRPC/README.md

 3. Run the **Server** first; the server will be automatically created.

 4. Then run the **Client**.
-After clicking Play, you can connect/disconnect from the server in the Game window and test RPC sessions through SendRPC.
+After clicking Play, you can connect/disconnect from the server in the Game window and test RPC sessions through SendRPC button.

 5. This project was developed using Unity 2021.3.11f2.
 Please use this version or a higher version.